 |Foam quality||Partially plant-based Bio-Pur® material||Usually made with poly-foam pillow tops||Foam usually made with petrochemicals||Not always consistent, depends on the type of foam used in the top layers||Depends on the type of latex used; synthetic latex breaks down faster than all-natural|

-3 inches of Bio-Pur® bounces back quickly while contouring to your specific shape and sleeping position
+3 inches of Bio-Pur® contours to your specific shape and adapts to your every sleeping position

-The 2-inch Affinity layer with HIVE® technology supports sensitive pressure points like the hips, shoulders, and back
+The 2-inch Affinity layer with HIVE® technology supports sensitive pressure points like the lower back, hip, and shoulders

-7 inches of sturdy Bio-Core® extend the lifespan of this king mattress beyond the typical 10 years
+7 inches of durable Bio-Core® prevents sagging, extending the AS3’s lifespan beyond the typical 10 years

 We absolutely love our AS3!
 We both had back pains prior to purchasing this bed and can honestly say, after 4 months, we haven't noticed a single ache or pain since.
 Would purchase again and again!